 Dr. Rick Silverman recommends the placement of implants under the pectoralis major chest muscle since the appearance of the implant is better, especially in patients with very low body fat.
 In those patients, the implants tend to be very obvious when placed over the muscle, including features such as rippling.
 By placing the implant under the muscle, there is more tissue between the implant and the outside world, thus making the implant less obvious.

-Yes, the breast implant under the muscle will be squeezed by the muscle, but that’s not necessarily a problem since the implants are made to stand up to lots of abuse, such as a band of Miami Dolphin linebackers.
+Yes, the breast implant under the muscle will be squeezed by the muscle, but that’s not necessarily a problem.
+Breast implants are made to stand up to lots of abuse.
 The implants are compressible, and in many cases you will be advised to massage the implants to keep them soft.
 The motion of the muscle will not normally hurt the implant.
 On the other hand, the motion of the pectoralis muscle can cause “bouncing” of the implant or flattening, when the muscle is flexed.
-This isn’t a problem either.
-It’s just something that you should be aware of.
-I’ve seen a clever exotic dancer who used this ability in her dancing routine.
-Rather remarkable.
+This isn’t a problem either, its just something that you should be aware of.

 Breast Implant Placement: Half Under The Muscle And Half Over The Muscle

 I have had patients tell me that their friend’s plastic surgeon invented a technique like this, and I thought to myself, “hmm…isn’t that how we all do submuscular implants?”
 If you think of what a man’s chest looks like, the nipple is at the lower edge of the pectoralis muscle.
 The implants, when properly positioned, are essentially centered under the nipple.
 That makes half of the implant under the pectoralis muscle, but the lower half is not covered by the muscle.
 The lower half sits over the serratus muscles on the side and the rectus abdominis muscle below.
 Those names probably mean something to you if you’re a bodybuilding enthusiast.
 For everyone else, it’s just important to know that the lower part of the implant isn’t under muscle, except in cases of breast reconstruction, which is very different from cosmetic breast augmentation.